Higher rho-invariants and the surgery structure set: Relation to well-known invariants

 \begin{prop} Under the above assumption it holds that \end{prop}

 \begin{proof} We will use the following fact: If $A$ is a selfadjoint bounded operator on $\Omega_{(2)}^*(N\cup M,\F)$ vanishing on $V$ and anticommuting with $\inv$ and if $\D + A$ is invertible, then $\eta(\D,A)=\eta(N,g_N)-\eta(M,g_M)$.
-This follows from the calculation on the cylinder in the proof of \cite[Lemma 5.10]{waprod} and the noncommutative Atiyah--Patodi--Singer index theorem.
+This follows from the calculation on the cylinder in the proof of \cite[Lemma 5.10]{waprod} and the Atiyah--Patodi--Singer index theorem for Dirac operators over $C^*$-algebras.
 For symmetric spectral sections, which are slightly less general, the statement has been proven in \cite{lpsign}.
-An operator $A$ with these properties is called a symmetric trivializing operator with respect to $\inv$.